aspect-build/bazel-super-formatter/README.md

 We honor the `.gitignore` file.
 Otherwise use the affordance provided by the formatter tool, for example `.prettierignore` for files to be ignored by Prettier.

+Sometimes engineers want to ignore a file with a certain extension because the content isn't actually valid syntax for the corresponding language.
+For example, you might write a template for YAML and name it `my-template.yaml` even though it needs to have some interpolated values inserted before it's syntactically valid.
+We recommend instead fixing the file extension.
+In this example, `my.yaml.tmpl` or `my-template.yaml_` might be better.

 ## Design

 See https://hackmd.io/0UgIb6gyTvSVX9N2vTPGug